bob1de/backwrap/README.md

 some utilities that are most likely to be present on every GNU/Linux system.

-In addition to regular files and directories, backwrap can automatically snapshot btrfs subvolumes before backing them up, which is a must when consistency matters (e.g. for database backups).
+In addition to handling regular files and directories, backwrap can automatically snapshot btrfs subvolumes before backing them up, which is a must when consistency matters (e.g. for database backups).